EXCLUSIVE-Cybersecurity firm SentinelOne explores sale -sources

 By Milana Vinn and Anirban Sen

-NEW YORK, Aug 21 (Reuters) - SentinelOne Inc S.N, a cybersecurity company with a market value of $4.2 billion, has been exploring options that could include a sale, according to people familiar with the matter.
+NEW YORK, Aug 21 (Reuters) - SentinelOne Inc S.N, a cybersecurity company with a market value of about $5 billion, has been exploring options that could include a sale, according to people familiar with the matter.

 The Mountain View, California-based company became a takeover target after its shares lost 80% of their value in the last two years.
 It had benefited from a bonanza in technology spending during the COVID-19 pandemic, fueled by remote work, which fizzled as companies slashed their information technology budgets as the economy slowed.